Dieterbe/bosun-monitor.github.io/configuration.md

 * squelch: see [alert squelch](#squelch)
 * stateFile: bosun state file, defaults to `bosun.state`
 * unknownTemplate: name of the template for unknown alerts
+* shortURLKey: goo.gl API key, needed if you hit usage limits when using the short link button

 #### SMTP Authentication